 It is important to recognise that disabled people are a very diverse group of individuals, and no experience of being disabled is the same.
 Not all disabilities are visible or permanent.
 The Network will never ask you to disclose any disability or health condition.

-The Network will be hosted on Microsoft Teams, where members can have conversations on Channels, share files and resources and host meetings online.
-The Equality, Diversity and Inclusion (EDI) Team will be on hand to help, and to take forward any issues raised by the Network.
+The Network is hosted on Microsoft Teams, where members can have conversations on Channels, share files and resources and host meetings online.
+The Equality, Diversity and Inclusion (EDI) Team are on hand to help, and to take forward any issues raised by the Network.

 The Microsoft Teams site is a private group and though there is some degree of visibility when you join (other members can see who you are), we request that members maintain strict confidentiality about its membership and contents.

-This Network is initially being set up and supported by the EDI Team, but it is not our Network: it’s yours.
+This Network has initially been set up and is supported by the EDI Team, but it is not our Network: it’s yours.
 We hope that the Network will be led by staff, for staff.
-After interested members have joined the Microsoft Teams site (see below on how to join), we plan to gather ideas on how you want to run the Network and what you want to get out of it.
+We are currently gathering ideas on how members want to run the Network and what you want to get out of it.
 Staff will have the opportunity to contribute in a variety of ways: for example, through Team Meetings online, Channel discussions via Teams as well as by email or phone.

 Aims of the Network